If you purchase a product or register for an account through one of the links on our site, we may receive compensation. Learn more >

 Getty Images

-The 2025/26 Ashes series will start in Perth on November 21.
+The 2025/26 Ashes series started in Perth on November 21.
 The five-Test series runs through to the New Year's Test in Sydney.
 You can find the key dates below.

 MatchDatesVenue